Student Academic Services

-Students with a 504 plan or an existing IEP will be placed within the PCA SAS program once we determine our ability to serve them and they are officially accepted.
-Students lacking an assessment can be assessed on the PCA campus by an NILD therapist or through Federal Way Public Schools.
+Students with a 504 plan or an existing IEP will be placed in the PCA SAS program once we determine our ability to serve them and they are officially accepted.
+Students lacking an assessment may be assessed through Federal Way Public Schools.
 An Assessment and Education Plan will be determined by the staff of PCA.

 SAS Eligible Student

-Any student observed and assessed to have learning modalities and needs not met by the regular academic methods utilized in the school.
+Any student observed and assessed to have learning needs not met by the regular academic methods utilized in the school.

-Reasons Why an Assessment and Education Plan Would Be Considered:
+An Assessment and Education Plan Will Be Considered:

 - When a student is not learning in the traditional classroom under the instruction being provided.